 He holds degrees in Nutrition and Mechatronic Engineering, an MBA in Project Management, and a master’s in Health Technologies.

-Advisor: Kristen DiFilippo, PhD, RD, Teaching Assistant Professor, Department of Health & Kinesiology
+Advisor: Kristen DiFilippo, PhD, RD, Teaching Assistant Professor, Department of Health & Kinesiology.

 Research area: His research focuses on mobile health (mHealth) technologies to support dietary behavior change and chronic disease management among food-insecure populations.
 He currently coordinates the Aging and Diversity Lab and conducts research in Brazil on the barriers faced by food-insecure individuals when using health apps.